 Data governance will become a core competency soon, and the above frameworks offer different ways of developing effective data governance.
 However, there is no one ideal framework.
 The question of which framework an organization should choose comes down to what it requires and where it currently stands.

 Suppose the organization is concerned about data regulations.
-In that case, it should choose a framework with a strong focus on processes that provides clear guidance on developing policies and standards.
+In that case, it should choose one of the data governance frameworks with a strong focus on processes that provides clear guidance on developing policies and standards.
 However, a framework that offers clear data quality management guidelines might be helpful for organizations that want to use its data assets for machine-learning projects.

 So identifying the right platform is a matter of which problem a business is trying to solve.
 Of course, the nature of the business's industry and the type of product or service can have a significant influence.